- Home /

 4. Defence |

-After being served with the Notice of Action and Statement of Claim, the borrower has a chance to file a Defence or apply to court for other relief.
-Borrower would need to act within the required time:
+After being served with the Notice of Action and Statement of Claim, the borrower can file a defence or apply to the court for relief.
+The borrower must act within these number of business days based on where they are served:

 |